anmarjarjees/java-essentials/README.md

 ```

 # Packages
 Another important concept to understand, When you start a new project in Java are Packages.
 Packages are used to group related classes (Remember that Java file is called "Class").
-When building big applications, we might end up with too many Java files (classes) so it's better group them under one namespace to avoid any conflict with the varaibles, object that have same names when many projects are merged together.
+When building big applications, we might end up with too many Java files (classes) so it's better group them under one namespace to avoid any conflict with the variables, object that have same names when many projects are merged together.
 It's exactly when we create folders in our computers to contain, organize, and separate our files.
 Dedicated Java IDE like IntelliJ IDEA, NetBeans, or Eclipse will ask you for the project name first then might give you the option to add the package name at the very beginning when start a new project, well with IntelliJ, you need to right click the "src" folder and "New" then "Package".
 VS Code has extensions that we need to install as mentioned above, and we need to add a package manually by revealing the "JAVA PROJECTS" then Right Click the project name, and select "New Package" from the context menu.
 A project can have multiple packages to group related classes togther under the same folder/category which means under the same package.

 After adding package, you will see a new folder with package name you wrote inside the "src" which is the main folder to save our java files: